isgo-golgo13/crossplane-argocd-gcp-drone-attack-services/README.md

 ## Registering XR API Packages to Crossplane (Platform Architecture Side)

-The following workflow and graphical diagrams will follow the sequence of **registering** the Crossplane XR API packages to the active Crossplane (AWS EKS) Control-Plane Cluster.
+The following workflow and graphical diagrams will follow the sequence of **registering** the Crossplane XR API packagesto the active Crossplane (AWS EKS) Control-Plane Cluster.

 ## Registering/Requesting XR API to Crossplane (Product Side)